-From the basic site search function that may be on your web site to larger online forms, ADA compliance needs to be considered.
+From the basic site search function that may be on your web site to larger online forms, ADA compliance needs to be considered for forms.
 Allowing people who are sight or hearing-impaired to use assistive technology to view and fill out the forms on your web site is just the right thing to do.

 Below you will find a list of questions with pointers, that you can use to review while making your forms compliant.

 - All forms should include instructive text at the beginning of the form.
 This includes any necessary instructions and cues.
 This text should be in an aria-describedby=””

 - The form should be set up in a logical reading & navigation order, which is usable and understandable.
 This includes any controls, labels and functionality.
 Also the form should be able to be completed and submitted using the keyboard or via assistive technology.

 - Any tables should have a summary which should be contained in a aria-describedby=””.

 - All form fields should use a Title attribute that can be read to the screen reader.
 If you use the Machform solution provided by Campus Suite, then you are all set.